Rebeka Nirmali

-Rebeka Nirmali (27 November 1964 – 13 August 2014 as රෙබෙකා නිර්මලී) [Sinhala]), also as Rebecca Nirmali, was an actress in Sri Lankan cinema, theater and television.
-Highly versatile actress with a career spanned for more than 25 years, Nirmali is best known for the role in television serial Weda Hamine.
+Rebeka Nirmali (27 November 1964 – 13 August 2014 as රෙබෙකා නිර්මලී) [Sinhala]), also as Rebecca Nirmali was an actress in Sri Lankan cinema, theater and television.
+A highly versatile actress with a career spanned more than 25 years, Nirmali is best known for her role in the television serial Weda Hamine.

 She died on 13 August 2014 while receiving treatments at Maharagama Cancer Hospital at the age of 49.

 Personal life

 Nirmali was born on 27 November 1964 in Anuradhapura.
 She completed education from Nivanthaka Chethiya Vidyalaya, Anuradhapura.
 She has one daughter - Anne Niroshani, was born in 1987.

 Career

-She moved to Colombo and started drama career through the stage plays Lokaya Suddai and Sudu Samanalayo in 1987.
-Then she acted in popular plays Uthure Rahula and Amal Biso as leading actress.
-Her turning point in acting career came through the 1990 blockbuster television serial Weda Hamine directed by Jayantha Chandrasiri.
-Then she acted in more than 150 teledramas across many genre.
+She moved to Colombo and started a drama career through the stage plays Lokaya Suddai and Sudu Samanalayo in 1987.
+Then she acted in popular plays Uthure Rahula and Amal Biso as a leading actress.
+Her turning point in her acting career came through the 1990 blockbuster television serial Weda Hamine, directed by Jayantha Chandrasiri.
+Then, she acted in more than 150 teledramas across many genres.

-She started film career with 2003 comedy film Aladinge Weldin directed by Upali Piyaratne.
-Then she acted in supportive roles in films Ira Sewaya, Uththara and Samanala Sandhawaniya.
-She also worked in Indian production 'Kangalil Kaithi Seithen directed by Bharathi Raja.
+She started her film career with the 2003 comedy film Aladinge Weldin, directed by Upali Piyaratne.
+Then, she acted in supportive roles in the films Ira Sewaya, Uththara, and Samanala Sandhawaniya.
+She also worked in Indian production 'Kangalil Kaithi Seithen, directed by Bharathi Raja.
 Her last appearance in cinema came through Wimal Alahakoon's movie Maw Senehasa.